iter8-tools/docs/docs/tutorials/integrations/kserve/abn-http.md

 EOF
 ```

 The `initialize` action (with strategy `none`) configures a routemap without a routing template.
-That is, it only defines the reosurces that make up each version of the application.
+That is, it only defines the resources that make up each version of the application.
 In this case, a single `InferenceService`.
 Since no version specific naming is provided, the primary version is expected to be named `backend-0` and any candidate version `backend-1`.
 Iter8 uses this information to identify when any of the versions of the application are available.
 It can then respond appropriately to `Lookup()` requests.

 ## Generate load